JumalaSika ltd - Fotolia

 Tiering is different from caching in that a tier of storage is usually persistent and represents the only copy of that data.

-Meanwhile, cache stores a copy of data that is held elsewhere on the system in an area called the backing store and is expected to be volatile.
+Meanwhile, cache stores a copy of data that is held elsewhere on the system in an called the backing store and is expected to be Volatile.

 Use of tiering and caching technologies isn’t an either/or process and in general both are used together to complement overall system performance.

 Caching uses as a characteristic of data called the working set.